-- Fuerte Amador is built on a man-made peninsula.
+Port Fuerte Amador is built on a man-made peninsula.
 The extending peninsula is a 1 ml (1,6 km) long causeway artificially created by connecting 4 small islands with rocks excavated from Panama Canal.
-The port is a tender dock (anchorage port), meaning cruise ships anchor and transferr passengers to shore via the ship's tender boats.
+The port is a tender dock (anchorage port), meaning cruise ships anchor and transfer their passengers ashore via ship's tender boats.
 On complete Panama Canal cruise transits, ships typically arrive in Fuerte Amador in the morning, offload passengers for land tours and spend a full day anchored.

-- Fuerte Amador cruise port has as infrastructure several shops, specialty stores and restaurants, all centered around a large marina area.
-Fuerte Amador also offers a panoramic view of the Panama City's skyline.
+Fuerte Amador cruise port has as infrastructure several shops, specialty stores and restaurants, all centered around a large boat marina area.
+Fuerte Amador also offers a panoramic view of Panama City's skyline.

-- Balboa port has a dry dock facility for Panamax-sized vessels.
-Its drydock's gates are constructed similar to the Panama Canal's locks.
+Port Balboa has a drydock facility for repairs of Panamax-sized vessels.
+Drydock's gates are constructed similar to Panama Canal's locks.
 Balboa is among the largest cargo ports (especially for boxships / container carriers) in Latin America.

-- The Port of Balboa also has a ship-to-train terminal ("Pacific Terminal") connected by the Panama Canal Railway directly to port Colon (Panama Canal port on Caribbean Sea).
+Port Balboa also has ship-to-train terminal ("Pacific Terminal") connected (via Panama Canal Railway) directly to Port Colon (Caribbean Sea).
 This allows container transportation by train across the isthmus.
-The Panama Canal Railway also runs a passenger transportation service once a day, each way between Panama City and Colon.
+Panama Canal Railway also runs daily passenger service (once a day), each way between Panama City and Colon.

 Panama City cruise terminal

 Most cruise ships to Panama City dock (anchor) at port Fuerte Amador (Flamenco Island in Panama Bay).
 Some ships may also stop at Balboa port.